TomasHubelbauer/webrtc-data-channel-demo/README.md

 The code should be self-explanatory when following MDN on the side.
 There is only one gotcha and it is documented/commented.
 Following the Console messages in Developer Tools should make it clear what happens and when.

-This example is written using latest JavaScript features available in Chrome 63.
-It does not use anything else and runs off the `file` protocol.

 ## Offerer-answerer mode

 `open offerer-answerer/index.html`